emmalybaek/nitrate-prediction-master-thesis/README.md

 Environmental data are spatially dependent.
 A random train/test split can therefore produce overly optimistic estimates of model performance because nearby observations may appear in both training and test data.
 This project evaluates the models using spatially separated validation.

-## Data
+## Data Preparation

 The project integrates environmental, hydrological, meteorological, agricultural and spatial data from multiple danish data sources.
 The original nitrate dataset contained 63,471 measurements from danish streams between 2016-2023.

-## Data Preparation

 The project involved collecting, cleaning and integrating multiple spatial and tabular data sources.
 Environmental observations were linked with hydrological, meteorological, agricultural and geographical features.

 The workflow included:
 - Data cleaning and quality assessment